aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 or from command line parameters, when running locally.

 Runtime Properties are expected in the Group ID `FlinkApplicationProperties`.
-Command line parameters should be prepended by `--`.
+Command line parameters should be prepended by `--` and separated by space.

 They are all case-sensitive.